ThePhD/sol2/docs/source/codecvt.rst

 ThePhD did not want this to have to be a thing, but slow implementations and such force their hand.
 When GCC 7.x comes out, ThePhD will consider removing the effect of defining this macro and leaving <codecvt> support in at all times.

 GCC 7.x is now out, and its codecvt support seems to work in it as well.
-We will be removing the conditional SOL_CODECVT support and deprecating support for GCC 4.x.x, Clang 3.5.x, and Clang 3.6.x in releases past sol2 v2.17.5
+We will be deprecating the conditional SOL_CODECVT support and deprecating support for GCC 4.x.x, Clang 3.5.x, and Clang 3.6.x in releases past sol2 v2.17.5